Why does being outside make you happy?

 So, why does being outside make you happy?

-Being outdoors makes you happy because nature balances the production and secretion of hormones in your body.
+Being outdoors makes you happy because nature balances the hormones in your body.

-Hormones coordinate and regulate the different functions or processes of your body.
-If your body does not produce these hormones in a balanced way, your emotions fluctuate.
+Hormones coordinate and regulate the different functions and processes of your body.
+If these hormones are not balanced, your emotions fluctuate.

 You end up feeling a range of emotions within a short while.
 Most of us struggle to understand and control our emotions because of this.

-However, if you spend some time outdoors, how your hormones are secreted balances out, and you become happy.
+However, if you spend time outdoors, your hormones balance out, and you feel more at peace.

 How Does Being Outside Balance Your Emotions To Make You Happy?

-Spending time in a natural environment reduces the production of stress-related hormones like adrenaline and cortisol.
+Spending time in the natural world reduces the production of stress-related hormones like adrenaline and cortisol.

-At the same time, it triggers the production of happiness chemicals such as dopamine, oxytocin, serotonin, and endorphins.
+At the same time, it triggers the production of happy hormones such as dopamine, oxytocin, serotonin, and endorphins.

 How Long Do You Have To Spend Outside To Be Happy?